Tools of the Trade (not art edition)

 Uniball Jetstream is my favorite ballpoint pen.
 It feels smooth just like a gel pen!

 Other than Jetstream, I don't really enjoy using these.
 I have ended up with a decent collection of Parker and Cross pens though.
+I always buy these refills and use them with a crappy notebook that gets a little wet sometimes.
+When I run out of thrift store refills, I will pack the bodies away and just use Jetstream.

 Gel pens